zimondm/docker-cypress-base-postgresql/README.md

 # docker-node-postgres

-dockerfile for building a docker image based on cypress/base:10 which will have xvfb and node 10.13 with an installation of postgres and Chrome:stable.
+dockerfile based on node:fermium and containing postgres, chrome headless, and xvfb.